The sales manager is not failing the business.

 The sales manager is operating exactly as well as the information they have allows them to operate.

-Give them the complete picture and the decisions change.
-The reps change.
-The comp plan changes.
-The lead allocation changes.
-The business produces more retained revenue from the same demos, the same leads, and the same sales force — because the manager running it can finally see what has been driving their decisions the entire time.
+Give them the complete picture and the decisions begin to change.
+But the comp structure has to change with it, the distribution practice has to evolve with it, and the management habit has to be unlearned alongside it.
+The reporting failure is the first wall.
+The structural conditions behind it are the three that keep it standing.
+Address all four together and the business produces more retained revenue from the same demos, the same leads, and the same sales force, because the manager running it can finally see what has been driving their decisions the entire time, and the systems around them have been rebuilt to act on what they see.

 Point of View · Verisyn HQ